-The general comprehensive examination, which all doctoral students in the Clinical Program must take, is based primarily on the readings and course content of the clinical core courses: Child Assessment, Adult Assessment, Advanced Psychopathology, Professional Ethics, Principles of Human Diversity, Principles of Psychotherapy and Behavior Modification, and Principles of Community Psychology.
+The general comprehensive examination, which all doctoral students in the Clinical Program must take, is based primarily on the readings and course content of the clinical core courses: Child Assessment, Adult Assessment, Advanced Psychopathology, Principles of Human Diversity, Principles of Psychotherapy and Behavior Modification, Principles of Community Psychology, and the Professional Ethics component of the Ethics and History of Psychology Course.
 The exam consists of four essay questions, of which the student must answer three.
 The clinical faculty compose original questions for each examination date, based on material covered in the reading lists from the most recent syllabi for required core courses.